All Episodes Plain Text

 Look, I think Pete Buttigieg is great at showing up and making a really compelling argument for our values.

-I think that the kinds of people who watch Fox News are generally pretty set in their overall commitment to a worldview that is not going to be disruptable by a single really compelling monologue or argument.
+I think that the kinds of people who watch Fox News are generally pretty set in their overall commitment to a worldview that is not going to be disruptible by a single really compelling monologue or argument.

 I do think that Democrats need to get a lot better at penetrating popular culture in places that reach people who are not political, right?

-Somebody who mostly makes content about taking care of their kids, and who occasionally talks about why healthcare is so expensive, why healthcare, even what we have, is under threat, and why Republicans are doing this attack on us.
+Somebody who mostly makes content about taking care of their kids and who occasionally talks about why healthcare is so expensive, why healthcare, even what we have is under threat and why Republicans are doing this attack on us.

 I would take that second person because I think that they're reaching an audience of people who might be clicking past that first person in the algorithm or might never see them at all.

-Back to the Garden State, this is Edward in Keyport Independent.
+This is Edward in Keyport Independent.

 Good morning.